neighbourhoodie/stf-php-ansible/README.md

 - Ansible configuration: Before running the initialization script, comment out the `ssh_connection` setting in the ansible.cfg file.
 This ensures the initialization process is performed using the root user.
 - Update jumphost domains: Modify domains in `/bin/auth-jump0-1` and `/etc/ssh_config_jump0-1`.
 - Create a vault password: Before starting, you must create a vault password.
 This password can be anything you choose.
 Refer to the [Ansible Vault Guide](https://docs.ansible.com/ansible/2.8/user_guide/vault.html).
 Run the following to change the password.
 You’ll be prompted to enter the old password and the new password.
 Then update the variable values as required.
-The password for the placeholder secrets in this repo is `123`.
+The password for the placeholder secrets in this repo will be shared separately.
 These are not used in any production systems anywhere.

 ```sh
 ansible-vault rekey inventory/php/group_vars/all.yml